go-go-golems/parka/pkg/doc/topics/02-handlers.md

 ## Error Handling

-Both handlers handle errors gracefully:
+All handlers handle errors gracefully and return appropriate error types that should be checked:
-- Template parsing errors return 500 Internal Server Error
-- Missing templates return 404 Not Found
-- Invalid template data returns 500 Internal Server Error
+- Invalid configuration returns initialization errors
+- Registration errors are returned by the Serve method
+- Runtime errors are handled through Echo's error handling system

 ## Integration with Echo

-Both handlers integrate with Echo's template rendering system:
+The handlers integrate with Echo's routing system:
 - Use Echo's context for request handling
-- Support middleware for template data injection
+- Support middleware for authentication and logging
 - Compatible with Echo's error handling
+- Support streaming responses

 ## Further Reading